V999TEC/WORDLINSIX/README.md

 ## debug=1

-This is only used to establish the letter frequency for all the words in the Wordle dictionary
+This is only used to establish the letter frequency for all the words in the xxxx.txt dictionary stored in the jar
 ```
 a=909
 b=267